isomerpages/moe-concordpri/_departments/Science/Science.md

 <img src="/images/framework 2.png" style="width:90%">
 </p><h2></h2>

 <p style="text-align:justify">Concordians are given opportunities to develop the ways of thinking and doing science through various learning experiences.
-They engage in discussions, hands-on activiries and the use of SPAKLE kits bring Science to life in the classroom.
+They engage in discussions, hands-on activities and the use of SPAKLE kits bring Science to life in the classroom.
 <br>
 <br>
 <img src="/images/Opportunities_1.jpg" style="width:40%">